kanbanyte/sepb/src/util/README.md

 <!-- /TOC -->

 ## file_dialog.py
-* Purpose:\
-Provides functions to interact with the file dialogs.
+Provides functions to interact with the file dialogues.

 ## file_reader.py
-* Purpose:\
 Provides functions to read files.